sushil2601/javaScript_practise/REACT.md

 Ans:-
     Server-side routing manages routing and navigation on the server.

-    When a user requests a different url, the server generates and sends a new HTML page for the toute.
+    When a user requests a different url, the server generates and sends a new HTML page for the route.

     .Slower transition
     .SEO friendly